matheuristic/plan9port-config/README.md

 - A start file or a bookmarks file with pre-defined Load lines or paths to specific files can enable quick loading of project workspace dumps.
-The `sample-acme.sh` sample launcher has comments showing how a launcher can be set up to open this file on launch when no extra options are provided.
+The `sample-a.sh` sample launcher has comments showing how a launcher can be set up to open this file on launch when no extra options are provided.
 An example of a start/bookmarks file follows.